DamianKrecisz/CookBalance/README.md

 # CookBalance!

-The application was developed by Damian Kręcisz - [Check my Linkedin if you want contact with me](https://www.linkedin.com/in/damiankrecisz/) :smiley:
+The application begining developed by Damian Kręcisz - [Check my Linkedin if you want contact with me](https://www.linkedin.com/in/damiankrecisz/) :smiley:

 [Check demo app hosted on Firebase](https://cookbalance-41649.web.app/)

 ## Short description
-Application with cooking recipes that allows you to create menus with a ready-made shopping list
+Application with cooking recipes where you Can create menus and preparing a shopping list

 ## Technology stack